 Important questions that parents ask technicians include the following:

-- What are the limits of the seat?
+- What are the height and weight limits of the car seat?

 - How do I wash the cover?